iandreariley/pisa_visualization/README.md

 Also in this iteration I updated the CSS classes of clickable elements so that the mouse pointer indicates (with the pointer value) that an element is clickable.
 This is in response to Alexandra's email, and I feel sort of silly for not having done it sooner; it was an easy fix.
+I also changed the selection function so that it updates the selectedIndex of the dropdown menu to reflect the current curve per Julia's email.

 ### Troubles